-In order to complete certification, candidates must also take and pass the Illinois Basic Skills Test, the Elementary/Middle Grades content area test, and the Assessment of Professional Teaching Exam.
+In order to complete certification, candidates must also take and pass the Illinois Test of Academic Proficiency, the Elementary/Middle Grades content area test, and the Assessment of Professional Teaching Exam.
 No candidate may attempt to pass the same Illinois certification test more than five times.

 Secondary Education candidates must complete a program in an approved major field of specialization.
 Currently, majors or areas approved for secondary education certification by the State of Illinois are: English/Language Arts, Mathematics, Science (Biology, Chemistry, Earth and Space, or Physics designation), and Social Science (History designation).
 For major requirements refer to the appropriate academic department section of this catalog.